Samuel Dunn (mathematician)

-Samuel Dunn (1723 - 1794) was a British mathematician, teacher, cartographer and amateur astronomer.
+Samuel Dunn (1723 – January 1794) was a British mathematician, teacher, cartographer, and amateur astronomer.

 Biography

 Early life

 He was born to John and Alice Dunn in Crediton, Devonshire, and baptised there on 7 February 1723.
 His father died at Crediton in 1744.
 Samuel Dunn wrote in his will:

 The schoolhouse was the place where the "English school" was kept previously to its union with the blue school in 1821.